Skip to main content

 When contributing to the Langflow codebase, you might need to add dependencies to Langflow.

-Langflow uses a workspace with two packages:
+Langflow uses a workspace with two packages, each with different types of dependencies.

 _10